arcadiapage/arcadiapage.github.io/_posts/2026-07-21-omnigirl-fifteen.md

 subtitle: 'Mob Action'
 ---

-Summary: Lila faces Ms. Rinehart the angry people of Avila with the truth.
+Summary: Lila faces Ms. Rinehart and the angry people of Avila with the truth.

 *Author’s note: I lied!
-I know in the last chapter I said that was going to be the last chapter I'm posting in full to my blog, but I thought about it, and I really don't want to do that.
-So chapters 1-14 of Omnigirl can still be downloaded from [my book shop for free](https://payhip.com/b/MjRD9), but I'm going to just post the whole thing here.
+I know in the last chapter I said this was going to be the last chapter I'm posting in full to my blog, but I thought about it, and I really don't want to do that.*

+*So chapters 1-14 of Omnigirl can still be downloaded from [my book shop for free](https://payhip.com/b/MjRD9), but I'm going to just post the whole thing here.
 However, I won't be updating what can be downloaded from my Payhip shop until the full story is posted.
 Just saving myself some extra work.*

 *And as I said earlier, I intend to keep this story available for free until I’m feeling ready to publish it more officially (e.g. to Amazon, Barnes and Noble, etc…).
 Thank you for reading! 💖*